Slightly above average course, too wooded

 While the course is challenging even from the short tees, it does lack what I would call a signature hole.
 Despite this, many of the holes will reward you with a memorable shot if you have the skill to hit it.

-As I jokingly alluded to in my cons, this course roughed me up badly, but I look forward to challenging it again and improving my score.
+As I jokingly alluded to in my cons, this course roughed me up badly, and has continued to do so over time.
 Overall this is a great course to separate the skilled players in your group from the "lucky chuckers" as it's almost impossible to get lucky 18 times.

 5 Helpful / 1 Not